Spandi99/test/docs/raspberry-pi.md

 The Radicale instance stores calendars under `/var/lib/radicale/collections`.
 Mount this directory to persist calendar data between container restarts.
-The Radicale configuration now references the fully qualified `radicale.storage.filesystem` backend so the bundled Python environment always finds the storage plugin, even when entry-point discovery is restricted on the Pi.
-During startup the entrypoint now launches Radicale via `/opt/radicale/bin/radicale`, waits for the service to open `${RADICALE_LISTEN_HOST}:${RADICALE_LISTEN_PORT}`, and bails out early if the process exits unexpectedly.
-The health check output appears in the container logs so you can immediately spot configuration or permission problems before the Node.js server starts.
-The entrypoint also continues to repair the owner and permissions of the Radicale storage and credentials file to match `RADICALE_RUN_USER`, preventing "permission denied" errors when switching between versions or after restoring backups.
+The Radicale configuration uses the fully qualified `radicale.storage.filesystem` backend so the bundled Python environment always finds the storage plugin, even when entry-point discovery is restricted on the Pi.
+During startup the entrypoint now launches Radicale via `/opt/radicale/bin/radicale`, records all stdout/stderr in `${APP_STATE_DIR}/logs/radicale.log`, waits for the service to open `${RADICALE_LISTEN_HOST}:${RADICALE_LISTEN_PORT}`, and bails out early if the process exits unexpectedly.
+If the bundled `runuser` utility is unavailable the entrypoint automatically falls back to `su` so Radicale still runs under the dedicated `radicale` account.
+Whenever the readiness probe times out, the last log lines are printed to the container logs to make troubleshooting obvious before the Node.js server starts.
+The entrypoint also continues to repair the owner and permissions of the Radicale storage, credentials file, and log file to match `RADICALE_RUN_USER`, preventing "permission denied" errors when switching between versions or after restoring backups.

 ## Stopping the container